DapfiDuck/CommaSeperatedPython/README.md

 [GitHub Pages](http://dapfiduck.github.io/csvhandler).

-csvhandler is a lightweight library to help with handling data from csv files.
+CommaSeperatedPython is a lightweight python library to help with handling data from csv files.
 This project aims at being an easy to use api for a very limited set of applications.
 It functions as a wrapper for the python-native csv function that handles the file for you.

 ## Functions
-The csv handler can perform different functions regarding loading data from files.
+The csv-handler can perform different functions regarding loading data from files.
 [Documentation](https://dapfiduck.github.io/csvhandler/docs/functions)

 ## Similar Resources
 1. [Pandas](https://github.com/pandas-dev/pandas) is a powerful python library for data analysis.
 It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis / manipulation tool available in any language.
 It is already well on its way towards this goal.